-The initiatives to improve the professional framework of the Internal Audit Department include the participation of the Internal Audit Director in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
-The same also takes part in the meetings of the People & Governance Steering Team, a managerial committee within the company.
+The initiatives to improve the professional framework of the Internal Audit Department include the participation of the Head of Audit in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
+The same also takes part in the meetings of the Corporate Operations Steering Team (formerly People & Governance Steering Team), a managerial committee within the company.